Comparison·Jun 15, 2026·13 min read

 CapabilityExperian PowerCurveFloowed

-Document intelligence on bad-quality input (handwritten, scanned, photographed)✗ assumes structured data inputs, document handling is a separate procurement✓ native, headline product, best-in-class globally
+Document intelligence on any-quality input (handwritten, scanned, photographed): reads and analyses✗ assumes structured data inputs, document handling is a separate procurement✓ native, headline product, reads and analyses real-world docs best-in-class globally

-No-code policy builder for the credit officer (Decisioning Canvas)partial (visual strategy design exists, tuned for analysts and risk engineers)✓ plain-English canvas, designed for the credit officer
+Plain-English policy builder for credit and risk teams (Decisioning Engine)partial (visual strategy design exists, tuned for analysts and risk engineers)✓ plain-English engine, designed for credit and risk teams

-Time to first decisionmonths, vendor-led implementation✓ same week, self-serve trial, first application free
+Time to first decisionmonths, vendor-led implementation✓ same week, self-serve trial, start free

 Activation timeline (no professional services dependency)✗ professional services or certified partner required✓ same-week activation, no professional services required